 This set also has adjacent channel selectivity.
 It is also extremely sensitive.
 Last night I received WLS in Chicago, WBT in Charlotte, NC.
 WWL in New Orleans, LA, WSM in Nashville, TN, WPTF in Raleigh, NC and WOR in New York City, plus a lot more not identified.

 Incidentally, the Tivoli is an excellent little AM/FM radio and it has my highest recommendation.
-It is obviously monoral with the single speaker, but when used with earphones it provides full stereo.
-I have two others in addition to this one.
+It is available in monorail and stereo versions I have four Tivoli radios in my home and workshop.

 My Antique Set

 This set was made to look a lot like the old 1915 crystal radios that my Granddad made and sold to jewelers all over the northeast.
 Actually, it cheats a little because it has a FET transistor isolation stage and a LM386 amplifier so that I can power a speaker as well as earphones.
 The case is made of solid 1/2 and 3/4 inch cherry wood.
 The circuitry is all on a printed circuit board.

 The radio, finished in early September, 2011 offers the user a choice of a conventional two-coil crystal set, or it can be switched to series resonate the antenna coil with the antenna capacity to just below the broadcast band.
 Below the band is necessary because if it is resonant in the band any station on its resonant frequency tends to bleed over a portion of the band.
 Tuning the coil adds a little more sensitivity, but it is not really needed because it can receive down to the noise level with the fixed input.